 Extracting the doctor’s data

-- The box we’ll be looking for contains a label.
-To find it, create a Static Text element called “kwDoctorTitle” (text to find: “Unterschrift des Arztes”).
+- To find the box label, create a Static Text element called “kwDoctorTitle” (text to find: “Unterschrift des Arztes”).

 - Inside the “DoctorAreaGroup” group, create another group called “DataArea”.